-Read the latest news on extra virgin olive oil and its many benefits.
-Migliore Gourmet Foods of Riverside, California, keeps you up-to-date on everything pertaining to olive oil.
+Read the latest news on extra virgin olive oil in Riverside, CA. Migliore Gourmet Foods of Riverside, California, keeps you up-to-date on everything pertaining to olive oil.
 From its health effects to delicious-tasting recipes that prominently feature it in their lists of ingredients, we offer the information our customers need to always stay informed.

 Culinary Applications for Premium Extra Virgin Olive Oil

 Refined Olive Oil vs. Quality Extra Virgin Olive Oil in Desserts & Cooking Thursday, October 25, 2012

 Those with a limited scope of experience and/or access to quality extra virgin olive oil typically make broad and therefore ignorant statements.
 Often, these statements can come from individuals who maintain high visibility and are "industry professionals", cookbook authors, or chefs.
 These are often the same folk who champion the tired mantra that extra virgin olive oil can never be heated or cooked with.

 Olive oil is a supremely healthy food.
 Olive oil is 98% fat.
 Many people find these two statements mutually exclusive.
 Still under the spell of the anti-fat propaganda that filled our food airwaves and dominated the nutritional discussion in the 1980s and 1990s, they wonder, 'if olive oil is mostly fat, how can it be healthy?'

 Olive oil has been pinpointed as a major source of the cardiovascular benefits long associated with a Mediterranean diet.
 A recent study of a healthy Mediterranean population showed that olive oil consumption accounted for as much as a 44% reduction in cardiovascular deaths compared to those who didn't use olive oil.